saurav7007/GenericOSFormDataImporter/README.md

 # osCustomFormCreator

-Take a Raw csv input as including columns "CP_Title","Module Name","Form_Name","Field_Name","Field_Value"
+Takes a Raw csv input.
+The file should including columns: "CP_Title","Module Name","Form_Name","Field_Name","Field_Value".

+Module Name can be PPID for participant, Name for Visit, and  Label for Specimen

 Give multiple osCustomForm csv output based on "Form_Name"

 **Instruction**
-1. Download the all the files and folder
+1. Download the zip and extract the files
-2. Add details in the 'configfile.ini' file
+2. Add details in the 'configfile.ini' file based on your requirement
 3. Run the osCustomFormCreator.py script